NikOcaml/Azure-CI-Functions-Scraper/Readme.md

 2. Upload `scraper.py` and `config.json` to the File Share
 3. Done!

 That's it!
-The container instance uses an image based on the dockerfile in this directory and it should automatically access `scraper.py` and `config.py` from your File Share.
+The container instance uses a Dockerhub image based on the dockerfile in this directory and it should automatically access `scraper.py` and `config.py` from your File Share.
 The function can be of any kind, not only time triggerred.

 ### Relevancy Evaluation

+The parsing basically consists of a relevancy evaluation at one's will so that a subset of highly appropriate new results (job postings) are subsequently sent via email to the recipient.
 Whether a new job gets send via email depends on the relevancy condition.
 Right now it is simply a function of search word occurence counts - but that works satisfactory: Word1 and Word2 must occur in the job description; word3 and word4's occurrences must add up to at least 3.